pviotti/hybris/README.md

 ### Code base overview

-Hybris code base is composed by two main modules: MdsManager and KvsManager, the first being a thin wrapper layer of the metadata distributed storage service (i.e. Zookeeper), while the latter implements the storage primitives towards the APIs of the main public cloud storage services - currently, it supports Amazon S3, Google Cloud Storage, Rackspace Cloudfiles and Windows Azure Blob.
+Hybris code base is composed by two main modules: MdsManager and KvsManager, the first being a thin wrapper layer of the metadata distributed storage service (i.e. ZooKeeper), while the latter implements the storage primitives towards the APIs of the main public cloud storage services - currently, it supports Amazon S3, Google Cloud Storage, Rackspace Cloud Files and Windows Azure Blob.

 Maven is used for building and managing dependencies.